 - According to Alpine folklore, the demonic goat figure Krampus is the polar opposite of Santa Claus in that while Santa rewards good children with gifts, Krampus punishes naughty children using harsh punishments.
 It's because of this that he's often depicted as a good guy within countries that honor Krampus-related traditions in spite of him being a goat demon (although you might not get that within certain works of fiction).

 - WWE Superstar Mark Calaway is best known for being "The Undertaker", a wrestling gravedigger/zombie/death incarnate/cult leader/biker.
-Although he started off (and every so often returns to being) a Heel, currently he's often treated as a Face, being one of the longest-tenured and popular currently active wrestlers.
+Although he started off (and every so often returns to being) a Heel, he's often treated as a Face until his retirement, being one of the longest-tenured and popular wrestlers.
 Behind the scenes, he's also very well respected as a mentor and A Father to His Men.

-- Crossed with Creepy Good: Despite his overall creepiness, Boogeyman definitely seemed to be a force of good in his own, weird way.
+- The Boogeyman has red and black devil-style face paint and originally a stage persona to match.
+What impression do you get about◊ this◊ guy◊?
+This is crossed with Creepy Good: Despite his overall creepiness, Boogeyman definitely seemed to be a force of good in his own, weird way.

 - Hallowicked became this after his 2006 Rudo-Tecnico Turn.
 After Delirious used the Eye of Tyr on him to turn him against UltraMantis Black at the 2014 CHIKARA Season Finale Tomorrow Never Dies on December 6, 2014, he completely changed his look and became a case of Light Is Not Good.